Stress Free Travel - Yes please!

 Very few people can say they enjoy their long-haul flight in cattle class.
 There’s nothing worse than after a long-haul flight when you’re feeling groggy, in dirty clothes and with a rank taste in your mouth than having to deal with lost or delayed luggage.

 A few essentials can make the world of difference and hardly take up any space in your hand luggage.
-Things I will always pack in my carry-on are;
+For stress free travel, things I will always pack in my carry-on are;

 In those situations, small things like these can make you feel a million times better and in a much better frame of mind to try and sort out the situation of being reunited with your stuff.